rschristopher/ischristtrue.com/src/modern-views/millennialism.md

  accused (or credited) with Chiliasm but there's no known writings affirming any such view, usually he's referring to bodily resurrection against the gnostics (which is a separate topic and he clearly wasn't arguing against modern amillenialists)

+!!! question "And he laid hold on the dragon, that old serpent, which is the Devil, and Satan, and bound him"

+Satan, the adversary, the snake in the garden, was sealed in the bottomless pit.
+His dominion is no more, 'that he should deceive the nations no more".

+Let's be clear, he had complete dominion and it was taken away.

 !!! quote "Psalm 82"
     God standeth in the congregation of the mighty; he judgeth among the gods.